brunobritodev/JPProject.IdentityServer4.AdminUI/docs/quickstarts/ambient_variables.rst

 Ambient variables
 #################

-Using Ambient var you can minimize efforts for publish and change configuration.
+Using Ambient var you can minimize efforts to change configuration after publish.